 From its humble beginnings on the SMU campus, Highland Park United Methodist Church has continued to grow, even beyond our main campus.
-In 2011 the beautiful and historic Munger Place Church was renovated and re-opened to become an East Dallas satellite campus for HPUMC, allowing us to now offer five types of worship opportunities on two campuses.
-In 2016, Highland Park United Methodist Church will celebrate 100 years of helping people become deeply devoted followers of Jesus Christ.
+In 2011 the beautiful and historic Munger Place Church was renovated and re-opened to become an East Dallas satellite campus for HPUMC, allowing us to now offer multiple styles types of worship opportunities on two campuses.
+In 2016, Highland Park United Methodist Church celebrated 100 years of helping people become deeply devoted followers of Jesus Christ.

 Our Mission: Helping people become deeply devoted

 - A greater number of HPUMC’s more than 16,000 members reside outside the Park Cities area.
 You’re welcome no matter where you live!

 - HPUMC has more than 15 different support groups, including groups for those who are struggling with divorce, alcoholism, over-eating, debt management, families with mental illness, grief, family suicide, and children with special needs.

 - HPUMC’s Carpenters for Christ Ministry has committed the building of 100 homes for Habitat for Humanity by 2016.
 This is the largest faith-based commitment to Habitat in the world!